 - Product Information – This shares every detail the customer needs to know about the product before purchasing such as size, quantity, and price.

-- Billing and Shipping Address – The billing and shipping address may be different, so it’s important to have the correct information for both.
+- Billing and Shipping Address – The billing and shipping addresses may be different, so it’s important to have the correct information for both.
 But if they’re the same, be sure to add a toggle button option that auto-fills the shipping address when selected.

 - Payment – The easier this information is to input, the more likely the consumer is to make a purchase.
 Consistently make sure to test this process to ensure that there are no hassles when completing this area.
-Also, ensure that you can accept all types of credit cards through your online credit card processor, so that the customer doesn’t get to the cart and have no way to pay.
+Also, ensure that you can accept all types of credit cards through your online credit card processor so that the customer doesn’t get to the cart and have no way to pay.
 Allow auto-fill features in this section as well.
-Many customers have their card information saved in their browser, and can insert the information with just the click of a button, so be sure that this can be utilized properly.
+Many customers have their card information saved in their browser and can insert the information with just the click of a button, so be sure that this can be utilized properly.

 - Confirmation – Reviewing and confirming the three steps above will help the customer identify mistakes when sharing information for the submission of the final purchase.
 While this is an extra step that is not necessary, it is still important to include.

 Understandably, not every issue with user experience can be controlled.
 However, you can control a large amount of it and aim to provide a user-friendly experience for your customers.
 Do this by checking in with your customers and asking them for feedback.
 Also, go through the process a few times yourself and see what improvements you can make.
-It will make a big difference in how you approach making changes to simplify your shopping cart if you are able to have overall user experience in mind throughout the process.
+It will make a big difference in how you approach making changes to simplify your shopping cart if you are able to have the overall user experience in mind throughout the process.

 Benefits of a Simplified Checkout Process

 From a significant impact in sales to a positive and pleasant user experience, a simplified customer checkout process offers numerous benefits to both the user and your business.